fleschutz/SI-math/README.md

 ❔ FAQ
 -------
 * **What is SI?** It's the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units).
+* **Why use libSI?** To avoid mistakes and for precision and convenience (see the constants, common formulas, literals, and datasets)
 * **Where are the list of references?** At the end of each source code file.

 🤝 Contributing